-A key feature of the site is a landscaped ‘street’ at ground level which divides the two blocks, providing public access to a hard-surfaced garden situated along the riverfront.
-The larger block surrounds a podium level courtyard accessible to residents, which provides a generous area of greenery for leisure and relaxation, while rooftop gardens offer oases of calm with unspoilt views of the city.
+A key feature of the site is a landscaped ‘street’ at ground level, which divides the two blocks, providing public access to a hard-surfaced garden situated along the riverfront.
+The larger block surrounds a podium-level courtyard accessible to residents, which provides a generous area of greenery for leisure and relaxation, while rooftop gardens offer oases of calm and unspoilt views of the city.

-In terms of superstructure we have proposed RC frames with fl at slab floors for both; wherever possible the grid was set to 9 m × 7.5 m, adding bespoke variations where required.
-Where changes to the grid layout were incorporated, transfer structures have been specified, comprising RC beams.
+In terms of superstructure, we proposed RC frames with flat slab floors for both; wherever possible the grid was set to 9 × 7.5 m, adding bespoke variations where required.
+Where changes to the grid layout were incorporated, transfer structures comprising RC beams were specified.

-The site currently houses two large retail structures, and prior to this served various industrial purposes.
+The site currently houses two large retail structures that previously served various industrial purposes.
 Due to its proximity to the river, a barrier wall runs along the southern boundary of the site, developed in three separate sections.
 We proposed a new anchorage system to replace the system beneath the existing buildings.
 This comprises RC piles at 3 m centres, set within 6 m of the wall in a dedicated access zone.

-We have considered both raft and piled foundation options for the new foundations; this decision will be informed by intrusive site investigations.
+We considered both raft and piled foundation options, with the ultimate decision informed by intrusive site investigations.
 Existing foundations will be removed to allow for a deep basement within the new scheme; at this stage bottom-up construction with secant piled retaining walls has been proposed.

 Retail, leisure and residential units in this complex redevelopment in Fulham